 During 2010, PSU began preliminary steps to offer the Doctor of Nursing Practice (DNP) degree program with sabbatical work by Dr. Mary Carol Pomatto, assisted by Dr. Amy Hite, who conducted a feasibility study.
 Dr. Cheryl Giefer began work on the MSN to DNP and BSN to DNP curriculum development in 2011.
 The Director, faculty, staff, and student leaders worked closely with the Advisory Council, Grants Accountability Committee, KAPC, local and regional health care and educational institutions, external consultants, alumni, and other communities of interest to transition the MSN/FNP track to the DNP program and a DNP task force was established.
 The University Graduate Council approved the transitioning the MSN to the DNP degree in 2013 and approval from the KBOR, KSBN, and HLC followed in 2014.
 On March 30, 2016, the Executive Committee of CCNE approved the substantive change request submitted by the SON for approval of a change in the existing Master of Science in Nursing degree program to the DNP level.
 The last five MSN/FNP majors graduated in July 2017 and the master's program continued as an MSN with Education Emphasis students in August 2017.
 The first cohort of students in the MSN to DNP Advanced Practice track began in June 2015 and students graduated December 2016.
 The first BSN to DNP cohort began in June 2016 and these students graduated in May 2019.
-The last students admitted to the MSN program/FNP track graduated in July 2017.
+The last students admitted to the MSN program/FNP track graduated in July 2017 and the master's program continued as an MSN with Education Emphasis students in August 2017.
+The first four MSN Education students graduated in May 2019.

 The DNP program is the first doctoral degree offered by PSU and the first rural-based DNP program in Kansas.
 The BSN to DNP track offers an Advanced Practice Nursing major with specialization in the FNP role while the MSN to DNP track offers a clinical doctorate for nurses who have a Master of Science of Nursing degree and are nationally certified as a FNP who wish to become leaders and scholars.
 Additionally, the DNP program offers a nursing education emphasis to address the clinical nursing faculty shortage in Kansas and across the nation.
-In 2024, a MSN to DNP Leadership degree program began with emphasis options in Organizational Leadership or Organizational Leadership.
-The last five MSN/FNP majors graduated in July 2017 and the master's program continued as an MSN with Education Emphasis students in August 2017.
-The first four MSN Education students graduated in May 2019.
+In 2024, a MSN to DNP Leadership degree program began with emphasis options in Educational Leadership or Organizational Leadership.